IBM/cognos-dashboard-demo/README.md

 #### Running

 Before running locally, please make sure to:
-1. Create a new DDE instance and service credentials in IBM Cloud
+1. Create a new CDE instance and service credentials in IBM Cloud
-1. Ensure that vcap-local.json contains the DDE credentials
+1. Ensure that vcap-local.json contains the CDE credentials

 ```bash
 $ npm run build